Heredity and Evolution — CBSE Class 10: Dominant vs Recessive Traits Explained

 Why did Mendel choose pea plants?

-What do F1 and F2 mean?
+What do F1 and F2 generations mean?

 Is the Punnett Square always accurate?